xiaohuigege/codecheck-15292/answer.md

 Problem:I can change the web pages correctly when I used the servier.jar in my computer.
-However, when I upload the pages into the codecheck ,I can jump among pages
+However, when I upload the pages into the codecheck ,I can not jump among pages.